 I’m An Awkward Hugger

 I love meeting new people.
-I’d like to think of myself as a pretty good conversationalist, and I’m well-rounded enough in my interests that I can usually make some sort of connection to a person I’ve just met.
+I’d like to think of myself as a pretty good conversationalist, and I have diverse enough interests that I can usually make some sort of connection to a person I’ve just met.

 So yeah, meeting someone for the first time?

 What’s not so awesome?

 I confess, I’m an awkward hugger.
 To me, there’s nothing more anxiety-inducing than going in for that very first hug with someone I’ve recently become friends with.

 The problem isn’t the first hug itself.
 The problem is when to attempt that first hug — when to level up the friendship from handshake / fist-bump / touch-on-the-arm / pat-on-the-back / casual-side-hug to …